 ‘Waiting” is a noun, and it means the action of staying where one is or delaying action until a particular time or event.
-It’s mid of May and I am we are still in the midst of the Coronavirus pandemic.
-I thought this summer it will vanish and my kid can enjoy his new school and I can have my me time again.
+It’s mid-May and I am we are still in the midst of the Coronavirus pandemic.
+I thought this summer it would vanish and my kid could enjoy his new school and I could have my me time again.
 I was so wrong, and I was so impatient, you know why?
 It’s the second Covid wave in India.
-We are forced to stay indoors and many of my loved ones have caught in this second wave.
+We are forced to stay indoors and many of my loved ones have been caught in this second wave.

 This waiting reminded me of an incident from the Bible.
 Acts 1:4 says, On one occasion, while he was eating with them, he gave them this command: “Do not leave Jerusalem but wait for the gift my Father promised, which you have heard me speak about.

 Acts is an important chapter in the Bible.
 It comes after the ministry of Jesus and his resurrection.
 It also talks about the early church and how the holy spirit helped.
 After Jesus’ death and resurrection, the disciples were scared, and they were forced to shut inside.
-They lost their leader, their friend and they were scared of their lives.
-They were said wait for me and do not leave Jerusalem.
+They lost their leader and friend and were scared for their lives.
+They said to wait for me and not leave Jerusalem.
 Waiting is hard, and it makes us do crazy things.
 I couldn’t even bear this pandemic.
 Imagine the disciples facing hatred and death threats.

 But these people didn’t simply wait.
 They were waiting in an upper room, they were waiting in anticipation, fear, and excitement for Jesus.
 They simply didn’t wait, they didn’t chat and spent their time.
 Acts 1:14 says, they prayed, and they also chose a new disciple to replace Judas.
 It was not mentioned how many days they were waiting for the Holy Spirit.
 But they were praying and worshipping together.
 While they did that, the Holy Spirit descended upon them.